-The Non-Fiction Prize aims to promote awareness of non-fiction as a basis for transmitting knowledge, developing informed opinions and encouraging public discourse.
+The prize aims to promote awareness of non-fiction as a basis for transmitting knowledge, developing informed opinions and encouraging public discourse.

-The Deutsche Bank Stiftung (Deutsche Bank Foundation) is the main sponsor of the prize, which is also supported by the technology and information provider MVB and the Stiftung Humboldt Forum im Berliner Schloss (Foundation of the Humboldt Forum in the Berlin Palace).
-Minister of State for Culture Monika Grütters is patron of the German Non-Fiction Prize.
+The Deutsche Bank Stiftung (Deutsche Bank Foundation) is the main supporter of the prize, which is also supported by the city of Hamburg and the ZEIT-Stiftung (ZEIT Foundation).

 The German Non-Fiction Prize is endowed with a total of 42,500 euros.
 The winner receives 25,000 euros, the seven nominees 2,500 euros each.
-The non-fiction book of the year will be announced at the awards ceremony on 16 June 2020 at the Humboldt Forum in Berlin.
-The eight nominated authors will only find out who is the winner of the German Non-Fiction Prize on the evening of the awards ceremony.
+The non-fiction book of the year 2023 will be announced at an award ceremony on 1 June 2023.
+The eight nominated authors will only find out which of them is the winner of the German Non-Fiction Prize on the evening of the award ceremony.

 The non-fiction book of the year is selected through a two-stage process.
-First, the jury compiles a list of nominations comprising eight titles, which will be announced around World Book Day in April 2020.
-From this selection, the members of the jury then choose the non-fiction book of the year, which will be announced in June 2020.
+First, the jury compiles a list of nominations comprising eight titles, which is announced around World Book Day in April.
+From this selection, the members of the jury then choose the non-fiction book of the year, which is announced in May/June.

 Expanding horizons and inspiring debate – these are two key attributes of non-fiction.
 As a result, the German Non-Fiction Prize contributes significantly to a wide-ranging social discourse.Jürgen Fitschen, Chairman of the Deutsche Bank Stiftung (Deutsche Bank Foundation)

 The jury of the German Non-Fiction Prize is composed of seven experts from the areas of non-fiction criticism, journalism, science, the cultural sector and the book trade.
 The jury is comprised of new members each year.
-The Jury of 2020 will be announced on 5 November 2019.
+The Jury of 2023 has been announced on 2 November 2022.

 The primary task of the advisory board is to select the members of the jury each year.
 The members of the Akademie des Deutschen Sachbuchpreises include representatives of the book, media and culture industries, science, as well as sponsors and partners of the prize.
-The Chairman is the President of the Börsenverein Heinrich Riethmüller.
+The Chairperson is the President of the Börsenverein Karin Schmidt-Friderichs.

 Publishers may submit up to two German-language non-fiction books from their current or planned programme for consideration for the prize.
 Titles that have not yet been published may also be submitted; in this case, the manuscript should be provided first, followed by the book as soon as it is available in printed form.

-Applicants must be members of the Börsenverein des Deutschen Buchhandels or of the Swiss or Austrian equivalents, the Schweizer Buchhändler- und Verleger-Verband and the Hauptverband des Österreichischen Buchhandels.
+Applicants must be members of the Börsenverein des Deutschen Buchhandels or of the Swiss or Austrian equivalents, the Schweizer Buchhandels- und Verlags-Verband and the Hauptverband des Österreichischen Buchhandels.
 Authors may not submit their work independently.
 The complete list of submitted titles will not be made public.